 Claims for unfair dismissal and discrimination or for re-instatement must be lodged by employment claims solicitors at an Employment Tribunal within three months of the action complained of failing which they will usually become time barred and the opportunity to claim compensation may be lost forever.
 Lodging a grievance may extend the period by another 3 months.
 The maximum sum that can be awarded for redundancy and for unfair dismissal is capped at a maximum figure however there is no limit on awards for breach of contract, sexual, racial, age or disability discrimination or sexual or racial harassment.

 Our employment solicitors will give free initial advice on the merits of your potential claim, how much it might be worth and the procedure to protect your legal right to compensation.
 Expert lawyers will clearly explain to you about the time limits applicable to these cases and will give clear unequivocal advice about how the claim will be financed.
-The no win no fee scheme is available which means that legal costs are only charged in the event that the case is won.
-If the case is lost there is no charge whatsoever.

 All UK solicitors are regulated by the Law Societies in England & Wales, Scotland and Northern Ireland and can provide legal representation before Employment Tribunals throughout the United Kingdom.
 If you would like a free assessment from an expert employment solicitor on the merits of your potential compensation claim just use the helpline.